TayyabOfficial4/KnightBot-Mini/Readme.md

 </div>

-> This creates your own copy of `Knightbot-Mini` under your GitHub account.
+> This creates your own copy of `Tayyab Tech-Mini` under your GitHub account.

 ---